FAQ

 Yes.
 ContractRadar is designed so that no training is required.
 Fill in your business profile in about five minutes — your industry codes, the states you work in, and your certifications — and that's it.
 You'll start receiving matching contract alerts by email the next day.
 There's nothing to configure after setup.

 No. ContractRadar is built specifically for small businesses that are new to government contracting.
 You don’t need to understand procurement jargon or navigate complex government systems.
-Set up your profile in plain language, receive matching contract opportunities by email, and click through to the original posting when something looks promising.
+Set up your profile in about five minutes — pick your NAICS codes by keyword, select the states you work in, and add your certifications — then receive matching contract opportunities by email and click through to the original posting when something looks promising.
 Our guide to SAM.gov contracting for small businesses covers the basics — no experience needed.

 Yes.
 In addition to prime federal contracts from SAM.gov, ContractRadar monitors subcontracting opportunities posted by prime contractors on the SBA subcontracting portal.
 Prime contractors are required by law to seek qualified small business subcontractors, and those opportunities are listed publicly on the SBA website.
-ContractRadar matches them against your business profile the same way it matches prime contracts — by NAICS code, state, and certifications — and delivers them to your inbox alongside your contract alerts.
+ContractRadar matches them against your business profile the same way it matches prime contracts, using AI semantic search over the posting text plus your states and certifications, and delivers them to your inbox alongside your contract alerts.

 ContractRadar filters by all major federal set-aside types: Small Business (SBA), 8(a) Business Development, HUBZone, Women-Owned Small Business (WOSB), Economically Disadvantaged Women-Owned Small Business (EDWOSB), and Service-Disabled Veteran-Owned Small Business (SDVOSB).
 Select your certifications in your profile and we'll filter to contracts you're eligible for.